 While that may be the literal translation, in French saying “Je suis plein” is slang for “I’m pregnant.”
-You can imagine my in-laws surprise when I casually announced that news to the table!
-Luckily my faux-pas only resulted in merciless teasing but a brand could cause confusion amongst consumers, lose credibility, or even sales if their messaging isn’t clear.
+Luckily, my faux-pas only resulted in merciless teasing, but a brand could cause confusion amongst consumers, lose credibility, or even sales if their messaging isn’t clear.

 While this message is on-point in North America, rolling it out to other countries without adapting the message doesn’t make sense.
 In Spain, the equivalent to Friday the 13th is Martes 13 (Tuesday the 13th) and in Italy it’s Friday the 17th.
 To make this same offer in these countries would involve doing it on a completely different day and different discount offer.